Updated: Aug 9, 2021

 Natural light wood tones and unstained cabinets have made a huge splash in kitchen and bath design.
 This fresh and classic trend has cut ties with the dated traditional look by ditching dark rich stains and extra detailing in the cabinet door - like raised panels and beaded frames.

 To achieve a cool and contemporary look our designers utilize a simple slab or shaker door style.
 From there, the stain and finish you choose will direct the style you want to go towards.
-Many designers are opting for light unstained cabinets to create a fresh classic look.
-Veeners and Thermofoil that replicate the look of natural wood have become popular in more modern kitchens as well.
+Many designers are opting for light organic cabinets to create a fresh classic look.

 Dove Studio's designer, Stephanie Elder, has a huge demand for natural-looking cabinet doors among her clients.
 One of her favorite samples right now is the Straw finish on the Quarter Sawn Oak door by Shiloh.

 Natural wood and earthy toned cabinets are surprisingly versatile, play around with different lighting, bar stools, and hardware to go from traditional to mid-century modern, to contemporary.
 To achieve an industrial look, our designers often incorporate metallic elements like range hoods, hardware, and fixtures.
 For the modern look, consider a slab door with a high gloss finish.

 Dark cabinets are sophisticated and unique- and are sure to stand out in your kitchen design.
 Our designers have utilized dark cabinets in kitchens as accent walls, islands, adjacent bars, and throughout the whole space.